 - Government monetary policy can have an impact on the sharemarket, particularly around budget time.

-The government can influence interest rates and this can have a major influence on both the economy and the sharemarket. - Government policies can also affect the sharemarket generally by affecting the level of money in the economy and whether its policies encourage growth and confidence or the reverse. - Changes to how companies are taxed may have an impact on the profitability of a company, and therefore may affect share prices. - Major construction projects will benefit construction companies and the companies that supply them. - Government subsidies can encourage particular industries such as subsidies for purchasing solar panels.
-In addition, grants for research can assist companies. - Trade agreements can significantly affect whether it is possible to import or export certain goods.
+The government can influence interest rates and this can have a major influence on both the economy and the sharemarket. - Government policies can also affect the sharemarket generally by affecting the level of money in the economy and whether its policies encourage growth and confidence or the reverse. - Changes to how companies are taxed may have an impact on the profitability of a company, and therefore may affect share prices.
+The nature of those taxes may encourage some sectors and discourage others. - Major infrastructure projects will benefit construction companies and the companies that supply them.
 (Continued over)